-1. Indicators: Regular Procedure: General Time limit set in law for the determining authority to make a decision of at first instance: on the asylum application 6 months 2.
-Are detailed reasons for the rejection at first instance of an asylum apapplicant in writing? plication shared with the ⊠ Yes □ No 3.
+1. Indicators: Regular Procedure: General Time limit set in law for the determining authority to make a decision on at first instance: the asylum application 6 months 2.
+Are detailed reasons for the rejection at first instance of an asylum app applicant in writing? lication shared with the ⊠ Yes ☐ No 3.
 Backlog of pending cases as of 31 December 2019: 14,890